TITLE 62: MINING

 "Fire-Resistant" means construction designed to offer reasonable protection against fire.

-"Grains" means a system of weight measurement where 7000 grains are equivalent to one standard 16-ounce pound (0.45 kg).
+"Grains" means a system of weight measurement in which 7000 grains are equivalent to one standard 16-ounce pound (0.45 kg).

-"Hardwood" means red oak, white oak, hard maple, ash or hickory, free from loose knots, wind shakes, or similar defects.
+"Hardwood" means red oak, white oak, hard maple, ash or hickory, or material of equivalent structural integrity, free from loose knots, wind shakes or similar defects.

-"High Explosive" means explosives which are characterized by a very high rate of reaction, high pressure development, and the presence of a detonation wave in the explosive.
+"High Explosive" means explosives that are characterized by a very high rate of reaction, high pressure development, and the presence of a detonation wave in the explosive.

-"Inventory" means a listing of all explosive materials stored in a magazine.
+"Inventory" means a listing of all explosive materials and devices being possessed or stored in a magazine.

 "Plywood" means exterior construction-grade plywood.